core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 #### Application Groups ### {#sec-groupnaming-app}

 An application group can be named in many ways through different types of identifiers, such as name string, (integer) number, URI or other types of string.
+The decision of whether and how exactly an application group name is encoded and transported is application specific.
+The following defines a number of possible methods to use.

-An application group name may be explicitly encoded in a group URI, or it may be not included in the group URI.
-This is an implementation-specific decision.
-If the application group name is explicitly encoded in a CoAP group URI, it can be encoded within one of the
+An application group name can be explicitly encoded in a group URI.
+In such a case, it can be encoded within one of the following URI components.

-* URI path component: this is the most common and RECOMMENDED method to encode the application group name.
-A best practice for encoding application group into a group URI is to use one URI path component to identify the application group and use the following URI paths component(s) to identify the resource within this application group.
-For example, /\<groupname\>/res1 or /base/\<groupname\>/res1/res2 conform to this practice.
-An application group name (like \<groupname\>) should be as short as possible when used in constrained networks.
+* URI path component - This is the most common and RECOMMENDED method to encode the application group name.
+An application group name, e.g., \<GROUPNAME\>, should be as short as possible when used in constrained networks.

-* URI query component: using this method, the query may consist of the group name (?\<groupname\>) or it may be one parameter of the query (?g=\<groupname\> or ?param1=value1&gn=\<groupname\>).
+   A best practice for doing so is to use a URI path component such that: i) it includes a path segment as delimiter with a designated value, e.g., "g", followed by ii) a path segment with value the name of the application group, followed by iii) the path segment(s) that identify the resource within this application group.
+For example, both g/\<GROUPNAME\>/res1 and /base/g/\<GROUPNAME\>/res1/res2 conform to this practice.

+   A full-fledged example is provided in TBD

+* URI query component - This method can use the following formats.

+   As a first alternative, the URI query component consists of only one parameter, which has no value and has the name of the application group as its own idenfier.
+That is, the query component ?\<GROUPNAME\> conforms to this format.

+   A full-fledged example is provided in TBD

+   As a second alternative, the URI query component includes a query parameter as designated indicator, e.g., "g", with value the name of the application group.
+That is, assuming "g" to be used as designated indicator, both the query components ?g=\<GROUPNAME\> and ?param1=value1&g=\<GROUPNAME\> conform to this format.

+   A full-fledged example is provided in TBD

+* URI authority component - If this method is used, the application group is identified by the authority component as a whole.

+   In particular, the application group has the same name of the CoAP group expressed by the group URI (see {{sec-groupnaming-coap}}).
+Therefore, this method can only be used if there is a one-to-one mapping between CoAP groups and application groups (see {{sec-groupdef-grouprelations}}).

+   A full-fledged example is provided in TBD

+* URI host subcomponent - If this method is used, the application group is identified solely by the host subcomponent of the authority component.

-* URI host subcomponent: using this method, the application group becomes equal to the CoAP group.
-This can only be used if there is a one-to-one mapping between CoAP groups and application groups.
+   If the authority component does not include the port subcomponent, the application group has the same name of the CoAP group expressed by the group URI (see {{sec-groupnaming-coap}}).
+In such a case, this method can only be used if there is a one-to-one mapping between CoAP groups and application groups (see {{sec-groupdef-grouprelations}}).

+   A full-fledged example is provided in TBD

-* URI port subcomponent: using this method, the application group is identified by a number that is encoded in some way in the destination port.
+* URI port subcomponent - By using this method, the application group is identified by the destination port number encoded in the port subcomponent of the authority component.

+   A full-fledged example is provided in TBD

-There are also methods to encode the application group name within the CoAP request even though it is not encoded within the group URI.
-Examples of such methods are:
+Alternatively, there are also methods to encode the application group name within the CoAP request, even though it is not encoded within the group URI.
+Examples of such methods are summarized below.

-* encode in a Uri-Host Option {{RFC7252}} which is added to the CoAP request by the client before sending it out.
-Each CoAP server that is part of the CoAP group, receiving this request, decodes the Uri-Host Option and treats it as an application group name.
-(It can also treat the application group name in this Option as a "virtual CoAP server" specific to that application group, exactly in the same way that the Uri-Host Option was intended to allow support for multiple virtual servers hosted on the same port.
-The net effect of both treatments is the same.)
+* The application group name can be encoded in a Uri-Host Option {{RFC7252}}, which the client adds to the CoAP request before sending it out.

+   Upon receiving the request as a member of the targeted CoAP group, each CoAP server decodes the Uri-Host Option and treats the result as an application group name.
+The servers can also treat that group name as a "virtual CoAP server" specific to that application group.
+This is consistent with the Uri-Host Option allowing support for multiple virtual servers hosted on the same port number.
+The net effect of both treatments is the same.

+   A full-fledged example is provided in TBD

-* encode in a new (custom/application-specific) CoAP Option which is added to the CoAP request by the client before sending it out.
-Each CoAP server that is part of the CoAP group, receiving this request, would by design understand this Option, would decode it, and treat it as an application group name.
+* The application group name can be encoded in a new (custom, application-specific) CoAP Option, which the client adds to the CoAP request before sending it out.

+   Upon receiving the request as a member of the targeted CoAP group, each CoAP server would, by design, understand this Option, decode it and treat the result as an application group name.

+   A full-fledged example is provided in TBD

-Finally, it is possible to not encode the application group name at all within the CoAP request.
-This yields the most compact representation on the wire.
-In this case, each CoAP server needs to determine the application group based on contextual information, such as client identity and/or target resource.
-For example, each application group on a server could have a unique set of resources that does not overlap with any resources of other application groups.
+Furthermore, it is possible to encode the application group name neither in the group URI nor within a CoAP request, thus yielding the most compact representation on the wire.
+In this case, each CoAP server needs to determine the right application group based on contextual information, such as the client identity and/or the target resource.
+For example, each application group on a server could support a unique set of resources, such that it does not overlap with the set of resources of any other application group.

-Appendix A of {{I-D.ietf-core-resource-directory}} shows an example registration of an application group into a Resource Directory (RD), along with the CoAP group it uses and the resources supported by the application group.
-In this example an application group name "lights" is encoded in the "ep" (endpoint) attribute of the RD registration entry.
-The CoAP group is ff35:30:2001:db8:f1::8000:1 and the "NoSec" security group is used.
+Finally, Appendix A of {{I-D.ietf-core-resource-directory}} provides an example of application group registered to a Resource Directory (RD), along with the CoAP group it uses and the resources is supports.
+In that example, an application group name "lights" is encoded in the "ep" (endpoint) attribute of the RD registration entry.
+At the same time, the CoAP group is ff35:30:2001:db8:f1::8000:1 and the "NoSec" security group is used.

 #### Security Groups ### {#sec-groupnaming-sec}